-The Friends Home is 40 foot X 40 foot with hand-poured concrete walls, interior, and exterior, which go from the basement to the attic.
+The Friends Home is 40 feet X 40 feet with hand-poured concrete walls, interior, and exterior, which go from the basement to the attic.
 This is why you will notice the plumbing and electrical work on the outside of the walls.
-The exterior of the building is local brick over the concrete, and the original roof was red slate.
+The exterior of the building is local brick over the concrete, and the original roof was a red slate.
 The attic is an open floor plan with hand-cut wooden roof beams, wooden flooring, and windows on three sides.
-When complete, the Home was considered a modern marvel as it had hot/cold running water, bathrooms, hot water heat and electricity.
-The electric company in Waynesville turned on the power village-wide in the evening and turned it off in the morning In 1915; the Friends Home bought the Victrola, located on the first floor sitting area, and had small concerts playing the records.
+When complete, the Home was considered a modern marvel as it had hot/cold running water, bathrooms, hot water heat, and electricity.
+The electric company in Waynesville turned on the power village-wide in the evening and turned it off in the morning.
+In 1915, the Friends Home bought the Victrola, located on the first-floor sitting area, and had small concerts playing the records.
 These records are still stored in the storage section of the Victrola.

 What is the difference between Quakers and Shakers?